Lutarisco/acplay/README.md

 ├── ...
 └── 23_SUNNY.brstm
 ```
 The specified folder should contain the folders containing the files to be played hour by hour, separated by their game.
+Different weathers are optional, of course.
 Do you know the `date` command?
 It uses `strftime(3)` to parse the time.
 Well, that's what the script uses.
 There's a section in the script which specifies in what format are the files arranged, using those `%`.
 The default one is a good example.

 You can also have an audio file with a chime to play at every hour.